 1. Data Collections

-There are various ways for a business to collect data, other than the traditional user database and survey, tracking browse activities on website and app, IoT usage etc. can also collect first-party data.
+There are various ways for a business to collect first party data, from traditional user databases and surveys, tracking browsing activities on websites and apps, IoT usage, & more.
 On the other hand, external user data is becoming more popular in the market too.
-This includes second-party data that are acquired from a trusted partner, and third-party data that are acquired from a data aggregator.
+This includes second-party data that are acquired from a trusted partner and third-party data that are acquired from a data aggregator.

-When there is a high variety and volume of user data, a massive data storage will be needed.
-To fulfil this basic requirement of big data, more and more businesses are turning into cloud service for a relatively flexible and expandable storage solution.
+When there is a high variety and volume of user data, massive data storage will be needed.
+To fulfill this basic requirement of big data, more and more businesses are turning to cloud services for a relatively flexible and expandable storage solution.

 2. Data Analysis

 Data from multichannel source are usually raw data that includes structured and unstructured data.
 Raw data cannot be used directly, they would first be centralized in a system called ‘Data Lake’ until a data engineer or a data scientist process them by: